spaniardzoomer/spaniardzoomer.github.io/content/blog/header_files.md

 Finally, why doesn't C just handle this automatically like modern languages?

 C was created a long time ago when computers had extremely limited memory.
 The compiler couldn't hold the information for the entire project in memory at once.
 It had to treat every `.c` file as an individual, isolated **Translation Unit**.

+{% note(title="Note", type="info") %}
+A Translation Unit is the result of running the preprocessor on one .c file.
+That means all included headers become part of that TU.
+{% end %}

 The compiler doesn't know about other files; it only knows what's in the current file.
 That's why we, the programmers, have to provide header files to "bridge the gap" and promise the compiler that the symbols will exist later during linking.